-It can be difficult to identify Queen Anne wingback chairs and other furniture because they may have some of the same design elements as William and Mary or Chippendale styles.
-In America, the Queen Anne style was still being created at the dawn of the Revolutionary War and was also recreated during the Victorian Age.
+It can be difficult to identify Queen Anne wingback chairs and other antique furniture from the period because they share some of the same design elements as William and Mary or Chippendale styles.
+Yet, there are a few characteristics that you can look for to identify an authentic wingback in the wild.

-Woods were always rich looking and often embellished with carved fan or shell shapes.
-Some of the woods favored by the craftsmen of the day were:
+The woods that were used to create these pieces were always rich looking and the carpenters often embellished them with carved fan or shell motifs.
+Some of the woods favored by these craftsmen include:

 In the latter years of this period, mahogany was imported and came into favor as well.
-This was used in the wealthiest homes; it was too expensive for many people to afford.
+This was used in the wealthiest homes, as it was far too expensive for many people to afford.